anthony-ck-ang/android/README.md

 # AndroidStudio
-Learning coding on Android Studios.
+Having fun coding on Android Studios. haha..
 Some basic practices that I have been doing.